 In my first year of teaching, a Spanish teaching colleague criticized CI by stating that the language program was successful the way it was, so I should be quiet and listen to the elders.
 I became curious, so I asked our own counselors about data regarding what college classes our Spanish students were signing up for.
-They had no clue, and mentioned how hard it was to collect data from grads.
+They had no idea, and mentioned how hard it was to collect data from grads.
 I understood that, but it meant that we didn’t know if our program was successful because of what the department was doing, or if students were just studying abroad, then coming back to visit the high school teachers speaking Spanish and validating the teacher’s practices.
 No bueno.

 This kind of data is especially important for Latin teachers, which seem most resistant of all language teachers to ditching particular teaching practices.
 If we had better data on what course levels students test into, however, we’d probably find out that the teaching methods employed for so long actually prepare very few—of the already very few do continue studying Latin—for college courses beyond the lower levels.
 These lower college level courses include content supposedly covered in high school.
 Perhaps, the word “covered” is the operational term since we know that the affects of instruction disappear after about 8-12 months! **See this collection of studies** In that sense, I wouldn’t be surprised to find only a handful of students testing into courses beyond “basic grammar,” which is a, if not the major focus of the majority of Latin programs out there.
 Of course, the nature of college placement tests is a different story altogether, but if they test explicit grammar knowledge, teachers who explicitly teach grammar in high school ought to be preparing students adequately.
 Are we sure that’s happening?